shinybrar/science-platform/deployment/helm/README.md

 ## Dependencies

-- A Kubernetes Cluster v1.23+
+- A Kubernetes Cluster v1.26+
 - [Helm v3.0+](https://helm.sh/docs/intro/install/)
+- OpenID Connect (OIDC) Provider for Authentication, (e.g. Indigo IAM, Keycloak, etc.)
+- GMS Service for Group Management

 > [!IMPORTANT]
 > Production deployments are also expected to have the following services and deployments in place: